THE PILBARA LITHIUM PROSPECT

 THE PILBARA GOLD PROJECT

-The Company holds a 100% interest in the Pilbara Gold Project consisting of eight granted exploration licences (and six applications) covering a total of 1,547km² located on the Sylvania Inlier in the south west of the prolific Pilbara region situated approximately 30km south of Newman and approximately 1,000km north-north east of Perth at the southern edge of the Hammersley area of Western Australia (Figure 1).
-The tenements are neighbouring Capricorn Metal Limited’s Karlawinda Gold Project (“Karlawinda”) and are along trend of gold bearing anomalies consistent with those at Karlawinda.
+The Company holds a 100% interest in the Pilbara Gold Project consisting of eight granted exploration licences (and nine applications) covering a total of 1,894km2 located on the Sylvania Inlier in the south west of the prolific Pilbara region (Figure 1).
+The project is situated approximately 30km south and west of Newman and approximately 1,000km north-north east of Perth at the southern edge of the Hammersley area of Western Australia.
+The tenements are neighbouring Capricorn Metal Limited’s Karlawinda Gold Project (“Karlawinda”).

-The tenement package comprises a number of early-stage tenements prospective for gold that historically have been underexplored and/or have had a focus on other metals such as iron ore.
-The Company considers that the tenements contain a number of anomalies that have been largely overlooked or unexplored and warrant further investigation.
+The tenement package comprises predominately greenfields tenements prospective for gold that historically have been underexplored and/or have had a focus on other metals such as iron ore.
+The Company considers that the tenements may contain additional gold prospects and warrant further investigation.”

 THE MALLINA GOLD PROJECT